mlanduyt/Assignment3/README.md

 The code overview of the FEA code provided is located under CodeStructure.md

-# The portions for code implementation are as follows"
+# The portions for code implementation are as follows

     Comparison to an analytical solution:'implemented_example'